Maharaja Surajmal Institute of Technology

 Maharaja Surajmal Institute of Technology is a private engineering college located in Janakpuri, Delhi.
 The college is affiliated to Guru Gobind Singh Indraprastha University.

 Administration

 Maharaja Surajmal Institute is a self-financing private institute.
 The governing body of the institutes (MSI, MSIP and MSIT) is Surajmal Memorial Educational Society (SMES).

 Recognition

 The Institute is affiliated with G.G.S.I.P.
 University, New Delhi.
 ECE, CSE, IT and EEE Department have NBA Accreditation.

+Rankings

+The National Institutional Ranking Framework (NIRF) ranked the university between 201-300 in the engineering rankings in 2024.